corbtastik/yolo/index.md

 ## Image Lightbox

-* Group images in a flexbox with 4 columns, add in multiples of 4.
+Yolo includes a lightbox element based on [Bulma's flexbox implementation](https://bulma.io/documentation/columns/).

+* 4 column flexbox with square images.
 * Add image data into `_data/images.yml`.
 * Include `image/lightbox.html` on your page.
 * Click image to enlarge.
-    * Click on right side of enlarged image to move forward.
+  * Click on right side of an enlarged image to move forward.
-    * Click on left side of enlarged image to move back.
+  * Click on left side of an enlarged image to move back.
   * Arrow left `<` and Arrow right `>` keys work too.

 {% include image/lightbox.html %}